About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 Garlic Chili Sauce

 - Sweetener – I like using mild to nonflavored honey for the antioxidant benefits.
 Feel free to use your choice of sweetener.
-If you’re using sugar, swap 1 tbsp of honey to ___tbsp of sugar.

 - Water

-How to Make Vegetables Stuffed Tofu
+How to Make Vegetable-Stuffed Tofu

 1. Air fry the tofu

-2. Meanwhile, prep the vegetables or make the sauce
+2. Meanwhile, prep the vegetables (or make the sauce)

 3. Prepare the tofu for stuffing.